 You might have endoscopic surgery to remove:

-- very early stage cancers that are small and within the inner layers of the stomach
+- a very early stage cancer that is small and only in the lining of the oesophagus

 Preparing for your surgery

 You might have a blood test 2 days beforehand to check how well your blood clots.

 Tell your doctor if you're having medicine that changes how your blood clots.
 This includes:

 - apixaban or rivaroxaban

 Your doctor will tell you if you need to stop taking any other medicines.

 You can't eat for 6 to 8 hours before the surgery.
 But you might be able to drink sips of water up to 2 hours before your appointment.
 Your doctor or nurse gives you written instructions about this beforehand.